Li Qingkui

-Li Qingkui (李庆奎; born March 1956) is a former Chinese business executive who served as Party Branch Secretary and chairman of China Southern Power Grid, one of China's largest regional grid operators, from June 2016 to his retirement in August 2018.
-He was investigated by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China, in October 2019.
+Li Qingkui (李庆奎; born March 1956) is a former Chinese business executive who served as Chinese Communist Party Committee Secretary and chairman of China Southern Power Grid, one of China's largest regional grid operators, from June 2016 to his retirement in August 2018.
+He was investigated by the Central Commission for Discipline Inspection (CCDI), the Chinese Communist Party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China, in October 2019.

 Career

 Li was born in Dingtao County, Shandong, in March 1956.
 He graduated from North China Electric Power University.

 He had spent most of his political career in Heze, Shandong before serving in state-owned enterprises.
 In November 2007 he was promoted to become deputy general manager of China Guodian Corporation, one of the five largest power producers in China, but having held the position for only half a year, when he was appointed deputy general manager of China Huadian Corporation, one of China's largest power companies, between June 2008 and November 2013.
-Then he was promoted again to become its Party Branch Secretary and chairman.

-He became the Party Branch Secretary and chairman of China Southern Power Grid, one of China's largest regional grid operators, in June 2016, and served until he retirement in August 2018.
+Then he was promoted again to become its Chinese Communist Party Committee Secretary and chairman.
+He became the CCP Committee Secretary and chairman of China Southern Power Grid, one of China's largest regional grid operators, in June 2016, and served until he retirement in August 2018.